How To Set Up Local Conversion Tracking

 Assigning values to your defined events helps measure return on investment (ROI).
 Use the table below for guidance:

-These values should be based on historical data, seasonal trends, and averages specific to your services.
+The dollar ranges above are illustrative only.
+Base your real values on your own historical data, seasonal trends, and averages specific to your services.
 Make sure to review and update them every quarter to keep your analysis accurate.

 Local Action Tracking